chobitsfan/imu_bmi270_ros2/README.md

     bmi270_examples/fifo_full_header_mode/fifo_full_header_mode.c

 Notes:
+- calibration factors can be obtained e.g. from imu-tk
 - SensorTime is not insert as a timestamp per IMU data samples, but a counter that wraps every 2¹⁴ ticks (≈640 seconds) only for some FIFO frames.
 - the original usage intent of the SensorTime was to adjust the ROS2 timestamp to get more accurate timing when using a camera and IMU together (ex for VIO).
 -

-This makes use of Bosch's API for their BMI270, see:
+This ros2 package makes use of Bosch's API for their BMI270, see:

 https://github.com/boschsensortec/BMI270_SensorAPI/tree/master